Information for Medical Students Matching Into Dermatology

 Saint Louis University Dermatology Program-Specific Interview Information

 - Our program does not have a cut-off score for the USMLE exams to determine application review.
+While Step 2 scores are not required, they are recommended.

 - We review applications from both allopathic and osteopathic medical schools.
 Graduates of both have matched into our residency program.